Russian Ambassador And Diplomat Deaths: Assassinations Over Trump Dossier? [Opinion]

 — Kim (@raeganlady) February 16, 2017

-Even though initial reports indicated that the man had fallen from the roof of the building, Russian officials within the consulate changed this – suggesting he had suffered a heart attack instead.
-The evident damage to the body – and particular the head – make this latter story somewhat questionable.
-Yet despite this – as well as the fact that the medical examiner had not yet completed an autopsy – the police quickly closed the case.
+Even though initial reports indicated that the man had fallen from the roof of the building, Russian officials within the consulate changed this, suggesting he had suffered a heart attack instead.
+The evident damage to the body – particularly the head – make this latter story somewhat questionable.
+Yet despite this, as well as the fact that the medical examiner had not yet completed an autopsy, the police quickly closed the case.

-On December 19, the world was shocked when the Russian ambassador to Turkey – Andrei Karlov – was gunned down by a police officer in Ankara Turkey.
+On December 19, the world was shocked when the Russian ambassador to Turkey, Andrei Karlov, was gunned down by a police officer in Ankara Turkey.
 As reported by Al Jazeera, while seemingly an act of terrorism related to Russian involvement in Syria, the incident has yet to be fully clarified.

 Moreover, this death in Ankara overshadowed that of another Russian official in Moscow on the same day.
-Petr Polshikov – who was an adviser to the Russian Foreign Ministry regarding Latin America – was found dead in his apartment from a gunshot wound to the head.
+Petr Polshikov, who was an adviser to the Russian Foreign Ministry regarding Latin America, was found dead in his apartment from a gunshot wound to the head.

 Russian spy Oleg Erovinkin linked to Donald Trump’s ‘dirty dossier’ found dead in Moscowhttps://t.co/8vsx6qkNzh